-From 20th March 2020 parents were asked to keep their children at home, wherever possible, and for schools to remain open only for those children of workers critical to the COVID-19 response - who absolutely need to attend.
+From 6th January 2021 parents were asked to keep their children at home, wherever possible, and for schools to remain open only for those children of workers critical to the COVID-19 response and EU transition - who absolutely need to attend.

-Schools and all childcare providers were asked to provide care for a limited number of children - children who are vulnerable, and children whose parents are critical to the COVID-19 response and cannot be safely cared for at home.
+Schools and all childcare providers were asked to provide care for children who are vulnerable, and children whose parents work is critical to the coronavirus (COVID-19) and EU transition response include those who work in health and social care and in other key sectors.